IsaacCavallaro/BeatTheBlues/README.md

 - You will need to have **ruby installed** on your computer before running BeatTheBlues.
 For more information on how to install ruby please view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/)

 - You will also need to install the required **ruby gems**.
-For more information on how to ruby gems please view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/)
+For more information on how to install ruby gems please view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.)

 ## Steps to install BeatTheBlues